-If a house is old enough, in some jurisdictions, it may have “grandfathered” rights.
-Zoning ordinances and building codes change over time.
-Thus, what once was lawful can subsequently become unlawful.
-Although your dream house is “newer”, if a new, stricter setback was enacted after it was built, it may be grandfathered in as originally built.
-This means the house is legal.
-Beware, though, if you remodel or make another improvement to the house in the future, the municipality may at that time require you move or reconfigure the house to make it comply with the applicable setback.
+Beware, though, if you remodel or make another improvement to the house in the future, the municipality could at that time require you to move or reconfigure the house to make it comply with the applicable setback.

-As you make your purchase decision, remember that even if you buy the house and have no issues regarding the setback, when you are ready to sell the house, a prospective buyer may have the same questions you are asking now and refuse to buy the house.
-So, if you make an offer, make sure you adequately address the issue before closing on the purchase.
+As you make your purchase decision, remember that even if you buy the house and have no issues regarding the setback, when you are ready to sell, a prospective buyer might have the same questions you are asking now and refuse to buy the house.
+So, if you decide to make an offer, make sure you adequately address the issue before closing on the purchase.